Sunday, 10 November 2019

 Copyright Charley Jai

-You are black so, by default, you are a hostile person and this is something you cannot dispute whether there is just one, or a few (irrespective of any supporting evidence), who have openly shared that this is their feeling about you despite them having no problem being in your company time and time again complete with fake smiles, fake conversation, fake laughter, fake warmth, fake everything because their so-called perception replaces all reality.
+You are Black/Brown so, by default, you are a hostile person.
+This is something you cannot dispute whether there is just one, or a few (irrespective of any supporting evidence), who have openly shared that this is their feeling about you (FEELING not proven truth).
+This is despite them having no problem being in your company time and time again complete with fake smiles, fake conversation, fake laughter, fake warmth, fake everything because their so-called perception of you (and as when they decide to change it) replaces all reality.

 You do not have options.